H. P. Lovecraft: Politics

 Lovecraft began his life as a Tory, which was likely the result of his conservative upbringing.
 His family supported the Republican Party for the entirety of his life.
-While it is unclear how consistently he voted, he voted for Herbert Hoover in the 1928 presidential election.
+While it is unclear how consistently he voted, he voted for Herbert Hoover in the 1928 U.S. presidential election.
 Rhode Island as a whole remained politically conservative and Republican into the 1930s.
-Lovecraft himself was an Anglophile who supported the British monarchy.
+Lovecraft himself was an Anglophile who admired the British monarchy.
 He opposed democracy and thought that the United States should be governed by an aristocracy.
 This viewpoint emerged during his youth and lasted until the end of the 1920s.
-During World War I, his Anglophilia caused him to strongly support the entente against the Central Powers.
+During World War I, his Anglophilia caused him to strongly support the Allies against the Central Powers.
 Many of his earlier poems were devoted to then-current political subjects, and he published several political essays in his amateur journal, The Conservative.
 He was a teetotaler who supported the implementation of Prohibition, which was one of the few reforms that he supported during the early part of his life.
-While remaining a teetotaller, he later became convinced that Prohibition was ineffectual in the 1930s.
+While remaining a teetotaler, he later became convinced that Prohibition was ineffectual in the 1930s.
 His personal justification for his early political viewpoints was primarily based on tradition and aesthetics.

-As a result of the Great Depression, Lovecraft reexamined his political views.
+As a result of the Great Depression, Lovecraft re-examined his political views.
 Initially, he thought that affluent people would take on the characteristics of his ideal aristocracy and solve America's problems.
 When this did not occur, he became a socialist.
 This shift was caused by his observation that the Depression was harming American society.
 It was also influenced by the increase in socialism's political capital during the 1930s.
 One of the main points of Lovecraft's socialism was its opposition to Soviet Marxism, as he thought that a Marxist revolution would bring about the destruction of American civilization.
 Lovecraft thought that an intellectual aristocracy needed to be formed to preserve America.
 His ideal political system is outlined in his 1933 essay "Some Repetitions on the Times".
-Lovecraft used this essay to echo the political proposals that had been made over the course of the last few decades.
+Lovecraft used this essay to echo the political proposals that were made over the course of the last few decades.
 In this essay, he advocates governmental control of resource distribution, fewer working hours and a higher wage, and unemployment insurance and old age pensions.
 He also outlines the need for an oligarchy of intellectuals.
-In his view, power must be restricted to those who are sufficiently intelligent and educated.
-He frequently used the term "fascism" to describe this form of government, but, according to S. T. Joshi, it bears little resemblance to that ideology.
+In his view, power needed to be restricted to those who are sufficiently intelligent and educated.
+He frequently used the term "fascism" to describe this form of government, but, according to S. T. Joshi, it bore little resemblance to that ideology.